nocomplexity/FreeAndOpenMachineLearning/ml-business-use.rst

 A lot of ethical questions come back to crucial privacy and other risks questions like safety and security.
 We live in a digital world were our digital traces are everywhere.
 Most of the time we are fully unaware.
 In most western countries mass digital surveillance cameras generates great data to be used for machine learning algorithms.
 This can be noble by detecting diseases based on cameras, but all nasty use cases thinkable are of course also under development.
 Continuous track and trace of civilians including face recognition is not that uncommon any more!

 The question regarding who is accountable for negative effects when you use machine learning technology is simple to answer.
 You are!
 Accountability is about holding individuals and organisations responsible for how any ML enabled application is being used.
-But this is not trivial: The outcome of a machine learning application system will not simply be the product of the software itself, or any single decision-maker.
+But this is not trivial: The outcome of a machine learning application system is the product of the software itself, or any single decision-maker.
 This is because the success or failure of a ML enabled system may be the product of one or several components.
-In most cases, a system failure will be the result of multiple factors, and responsibility will not be easily apportioned.
+In most cases, a system failure is the result of multiple factors, and responsibility is not easily apportioned.
 So: If you do not understand the technology, the impact for your business and on society you should not use it.